michaelewens/MD-A-10-K-data/README.md

 ## Python code

 The [original scraper](https://github.com/apodobytko/10K-MDA-Section) has an "MDA Cleaner and Tone Calculator.py" script that can be modified to your liking.
 The main pieces are `with open(download, 'r') as txtfile:` and the `NEGATIVE` or `POSITIVE` definitions.
-This repository also has the [python script](https://github.com/michaelewens/md_n_a_10K/blob/master/example_procesing.py) for Ewens, Peters and Wang (2019), which was interested in counts of words, rather than tone.
+This repository also has the [python script](https://github.com/michaelewens/md_n_a_10K/blob/master/example_procesing.py) for Ewens, Peters and Wang (2024, citation below), which was interested in counts of words, rather than tone.

 Here are the keywords that we searched for